-(d) Protection of World Heritage in Afghanistan
+d) Protection of World Heritage in Afghanistan:

-The Committee sent a fact-finding mission and provided assistance for the preparation of nominations (Minaret of Jam and the Cultural Landscape and Archaeological Remains of the Bamiyan Valley) and a tentative list.
-The Committee allocated US \$199,000 from the World Heritage Fund for these and other activities.
+The Committee sent a fact-finding mission and provided assistance for the preparation of nominations (Minaret of Jam and the Cultural Landscape and Archaeological Remains of the Bamiyan Valley) and a Tentative List.
+The Committee allocated US\$ 199,000 from the World Heritage Fund for these and other activities.
 The Committee (in Budapest 2002) simultaneously inscribed the Minaret and Archaeological Remains of Jam on the World Heritage List and List of World Heritage in Danger.

-(e) Protection of World Heritage in Iraq
+e) Protection of World Heritage in Iraq:

-The nomination of Ashur (Qala'at at Sherqat) will be presented to the Committee at its twenty-seventh session for inscription on the World Heritage List.
-UNESCO, through its intersectoral group, is preparing a possible mission to the site in July to gather more information on its state of conservation.
+The nomination of Ashur (Qala'at at Sherqat) will be presented to the Committee at its 27th session for inscription on the World Heritage List.
+UNESCO, through its Inter-sectorial Group, is preparing a possible mission to the site in July to gather more information on its state of conservation.

-(f) Protection of cultural heritage in the Palestinian Territories
+f) Protection of Cultural Heritage in the Palestinian Territories:

-In 2002, the World Heritage Committee provided assistance for the protection of Cultural Heritage in the Palestinian Territories.14 The World Heritage Centre carried out a mission in October 2002 which resulted in a work plan, agreed upon by the Palestinian Authority.
-This work plan includes the preparation of a preliminary inventory of potential World Heritage properties, an assessment of the state of conservation of two selected properties contained in the inventory, and training activities to introduce Palestinian specialists to the objectives and procedures of the World Heritage Convention.
+In 2002, the World Heritage Committee provided assistance for the protection of Cultural Heritage in the Palestinian Territories13.
+The World Heritage Centre carried out a mission in October 2002 which resulted in a Workplan, agreed upon by the Palestinian Authority.
+This Workplan includes the preparation of a preliminary inventory of potential World Heritage properties, an assessment of the state of conservation of two selected properties contained in the inventory, and training activities to introduce Palestinian specialists to the objectives and procedures of the World Heritage Convention.

-(g) World Parks Congress
+g) World Parks Congress:

-The Centre is cooperating with IUCN and a number of other partners in the preparation of the Fifth World Parks Congress to be convened by IUCN and the World Commission on Protected Areas (WCPA) in Durban, South Africa from 8 to 17 September 2003.
-Preparatory activities were organized with respect to all seven Congress Streams during 2002-2003 with World Heritage Fund support and in cooperation with IUCN.
+The Centre is co-operating with IUCN and a number of other partners in the preparation of the Fifth World Parks Congress to be convened by IUCN and the World Commission on Protected Areas (WCPA) in Durban, South Africa from 8 to 17 September 2003.
+Preparatory activities were organised with respect to all 7 Congress Streams during 2002-2003 with World Heritage Fund support and in co-operation with IUCN.
 The Streams are:

-- 1. Linkages and landscapes (February 2003); - 2.
-Sustainable financing of protected areas (April 2003); - 3.
-Capacity-building (April 2003); - 4.
-Governance (consultancies and studies throughout 2002 and 2003); - 5.
-Management Effectiveness (February 2003); - 6.
-Gaps and protected areas systems (January 2003); - 7.
-Building support for protected areas (October 2002).
+- 1. Linkages and landscapes (February 2003) - 2.
+Sustainable financing of protected areas (April 2003) - 3.
+Capacity building (April 2003) - 4.
+Governance (consultancies and studies throughout 2002 and 2003) - 5.
+Management Effectiveness (February 2003) - 6.
+Gaps and Protected Areas systems (January 2003) - 7.
+Building support for Protected Areas (October 2002)